The redesigned timeline highlights stunning check-ins and photos from around the world.

 The timeline highlights some of the best dives from all of Oceans.
 Every weekend, one dive is selected #DiveoftheWeek, and featured on Oceans' Instagram and Twitter feeds followed by over 40,000 ocean champions worldwide!
 Is your dive the next #DiveoftheWeek?

-Out of all #DiveoftheWeek entries, one is selected #DiveoftheYear by our ambassador Fabien Cousteau.
-The winner in 2017 was Xaal Fazaal from the Maldives:
+Out of all #DiveoftheWeek highlights, one is selected #DiveoftheYear by our ambassador Fabien Cousteau.
+The winner in 2018 was Bishoy Mikhael from California, USA:

 We are thrilled to announce that aquanaut, filmmaker, TED speaker and environmental advocate Fabien Cousteau is joining Oceans.